MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/native-messaging.md

 The instructions for debugging vary depending on which component you want to test out:

 ### Debugging the extension
 Once the solution is deployed, the extension will be installed in Edge.
-Checkout the [Debugging](./debugging-extensions.md) guide for info on how to debug an extension.
+Check out the [Debugging](./debugging-extensions.md) guide for info on how to debug an extension.

 ### Debugging the UWP app